CBSR-Biobank/biobank/docs/server_maintenance.md

 start.
 When the maintenance mode is enabled, users who attempt to log in via the Biobank client will be informed that the server is under maintenance and to log it at a later time.
 This feature will not log out currently logged in users.
-Logged in users must be contacted individually and be requested to log off (logged in users can be determined by looking at the logs on the client).
+Logged in users must be contacted individually and be requested to log off (logged in users can be determined by looking at the logs using the client).

 ## Requirements